 There are many art forms of which the roots are untraceable and European influences have also affected the art style of many native tribes.
-One thing that is for certain though is the closeness of Native American tribal culture with nature, it is apparent in the art produced by the Native American people, and most art styles are based on natural concepts, animals in particular.
+One thing that is for certain though is the closeness of Native American tribal culture with nature, It is apparent in the art produced by the Native American people, and most art styles are based on natural concepts, animals in particular.
 With that being said, however, there is also art based on supernatural concepts such as spirits and local legends surrounding tribal ancestors.

 Europeans have been collecting art made by the indigenous people of the Americas since 1492 and have often showcased them in museums along with art from Asia and Africa.
-The Americas however, are far from these places and there wasn’t any outside influence for a very long time (influences in native North American culture and art came from either Canadian tribes, Inuit, or from the south from what it is now Mexico).
+The Americas however, are far from these places and there wasn’t any outside influence for a very long time (influences in native North American culture and art came from either Canadian tribes, Inuit, or from the south of what is now Mexico).

 Native American art therefore should be attempted to be interpreted in a different light than, for example, African tribal art, as the Americas did not have the constant mix of cultures that is apparent in the rest of the world, at least not until around the time that the European settlers arrived.

 The oldest evidence of art in the Americas dates back to the Lithic stage also known as the Archaic period (18,000-8000 BCE) in the form of an engraved bone, possibly from a mammoth, found in the early 21st century in Florida.